GluuFederation/docs-gluu-server-prod/docs/source/admin-guide/certificate.md

     ## Rotating Certificates and Keys in Kubernetes setup

+    #### Cert and Key Rotation in a Cloud Native Multi Cluster/Region Environment

     !!!
 Note
+        In a multi-cluster environment, rotation of certs and keys should only be done in one cluster region.
+After, the secret and configmap should then be moved to other regions by first saving them into a file and applying them on the second or subsequent clusters.

+        First get both the secret and configmap and save them into files on the cluster where the rotation was done

+        `kubectl get  secret gluu -n gluu -o yaml > gluu-secret.yaml` `kubectl get cm gluu -n gluu -o yaml > gluu-cm.yaml`

+        Apply them on the other cluster(s) in other regions

+        `kubectl apply gluu-secret.yaml -n gluu`
+        `kubectl get gluu-cm.yaml -n gluu`

+    !!!
+Note
-        `gluu-config-cm` in all examples refer to gluus installation configuration parameters.
+        `gluu-config-cm` in all examples below refer to gluus installation configuration parameters.
 This name is correct in Kustomization installation, however in Helm the name is in the format of `<helms release name>-config-cm` and must be changed.

     === "web (ingress)"